Apr 8, 2015

 The second VAT Mini One-Stop Shop (MOSS) return is due within 20 days of the end of the second quarter. that is: July 20.

-Merchants who have registered with the EU’s new MOSS system are always allowed 20 days from the end of each calendar quarter to submit their VAT MOSS return to their chosen Member State of Identification (MSI).
+businesses who have registered with the EU’s new MOSS system are always allowed 20 days from the end of each calendar quarter to submit their VAT MOSS return to their chosen Member State of Identification (MSI).

-The MSI receives the VAT MOSS reports from all of its registered merchants and then distributes the relevant tax due to other EU tax authorities.
+The MSI receives the VAT MOSS reports from all of its registered businesses and then distributes the relevant tax due to other EU tax authorities.
 For example, if a UK-based merchant registered with HMRC also supplies consumers in France and Germany then HMRC will distribute the tax due to the French and German tax authorities from the information contained in the VAT MOSS report.